By Lawrence Haywood, Jun 26, 2024

-It’s not a surprise that staking a spot of white sand under the shade of a swaying palm tree, setting up shop and relaxing for the duration of the day is one of the more popular things to do in Mui Ne.
+It’s not a surprise that staking a spot of white sand under the shade of a swaying palm tree, setting up shop, and relaxing for the day are some of the more popular things to do in Mui Ne.
 Mui Ne is blessed with some great beaches, and if you know where to go, your Vietnam beach holiday can be spent in the utmost paradise.

 The eponymous Mui Ne Beach is the town’s most popular, but not its best.
 The soft sands here still provide a comfortable seating platform to watch the windsurfers do their thing, but the beach’s ease of access is its undoing, flooding the coast with tourists and resorts claiming individual spits of sand.